 Dr Eileen Culloty0

-Eileen leads a Broadcasting Authority of Ireland project investigating the diversity of public service media during Covid-19 and a Science Foundation Ireland outreach project on countering misperceptions about vaccines.
+Eileen previously worked on disinformation research as part of the H2020 project Provenance.
+She led a Broadcasting Authority of Ireland project investigating the diversity of public service media during Covid-19 and a Science Foundation Ireland outreach project on countering misperceptions about vaccines.
 She works with Jane Suiter and Lala Muradova on a DCU funded project investigating the use of mini-publics to counter Covid-19 disinformation.

 Eileen’s research has been published in Journalism, European Journal of Communication, Environmental Communication, Digital Journalism, and Critical Studies on Terrorism.
 Her co-authored paper on social media and political communication was awarded 3rd place in the International Communication Association’s Top Three Faculty Papers for 2018.

-Eileen sits on the management board of the Marie-Skłodowska-Curie European Training Network JOLT: Harnessing Digital and Data Technology for Journalism (grant no. 765140) and is a member of the Steering Group for Media Literacy Ireland, a national association facilitated by the Broadcasting Authority of Ireland.
+Eileen sits on the management board of the Marie-Skłodowska-Curie European Training Network JOLT: Harnessing Digital and Data Technology for Journalism (grant no. 765140).
+She is a vice-chair of Media Literacy Ireland, a national association facilitated by the Broadcasting Authority of Ireland.
+She was a member of Facebook EU Affairs’ Digital Citizenship Group.